John P. Cunha, DO, FACOEP

 - Persistent vomiting or diarrhea

-What are the signs and symptoms of shock?
+What are the symptoms of shock?

 Symptoms of all types of shock include: